 At Cardinal Education, our holistic approach to admissions lets us unravel your child’s potential and highlight their uniqueness to get the differentiation they need.
 Over the years, we have developed our own formula and strategies for writing admissions essays and personal statements that have helped numerous families get into the best schools.

-Our Program in Writing and Reading helps students become active and curious readers so they develop comprehension and widen their vocabulary to unlock their writing ability.
-We teach them the fundamentals of writing so they can their thoughts and ideas and express them in writing.
+For students who are not strong writers, we advise them to enroll in our Program in Writing and Reading.
+This program aims to make them active and curious readers to develop comprehension and widen their vocabulary and ultimately, unlock their writing ability.
+We teach them the fundamentals of writing so they can organize their thoughts and ideas and express them in writing.

 What should I include in a personal statement?